 What is a Financial Controller?

-A business just starting out has a small team of accountants and bookkeepers.
-But as the company grows, so do complexities.
-The business expands both in revenue and across geographies.
-At this stage, the accounting needs are well beyond a couple of bookkeepers’ available time and resources.
+As a company expands, so will its revenue and geographies.
+During this growth stage, the business’s accounting needs will go well beyond a couple of bookkeepers’ available time and resources.

-As a rule of thumb, businesses in the revenue range of $5-$10 million need to have an in-house controller to ensure book-keeping, internal controls, and compliance are in place.
+As a rule of thumb, businesses in the revenue range of $5-$10 million annually need to have an in-house controller to ensure bookkeeping, internal controls, sales tax reporting, and compliance are well-maintained.

-Let’s dig a little deeper into how the roles of CFOs and FCs differ in scope, responsibilities, and evolving expectations:
+Let’s dig a little deeper into how the roles of CFOs and financial controllers differ in scope, responsibilities, and evolving expectations:

 As is apparent from the evolving expectations from both roles, you’re on the right track if you’re a financial controller who makes time for financial strategy.